 In combination with other materials, boron carbide also finds extensive use in ballistic armour (including body and personnel armour) where its combination of high hardness, high elastic modulus, and low density gives the material an exceptionally high specific stopping power to defeat high velocity projectiles.

-Other applications include ceramic tooling dies, precision tool parts, evaporating boats for materials testing and mortars and pestles.
+Other applications include ceramic tooling dies, precision tool parts, Jigs and other high wear applications.

 The technical properties of silicon carbide are remarkably similar to those of diamond.
 It is one of the lightest, hardest and strongest technical ceramic materials and has exceptional thermal conductivity, chemical resistance and low thermal expansion.